Complete Data Security Wipe

-We process electronics in two ways.
-First, our IT experts determine if the device is re-marketable.
 As part of our commitment to a circular economy, we want to refurbish anything we can.
 By reusing materials, ACE Recycling is doing its part to reduce electronic waste and carbon emissions.
 It is estimated that by 2040 carbon emissions from the production of new electronics will reach 14% of the world’s total carbon emissions.
 Reusing material reduces the amount of raw materials that need to be extracted from the Earth to create new electronics.
 Over time, this will reduce the cost of these electronics and will lessen the damage caused to the land, water, and air by extraction, production, and shipping.
 To that end, working hard drives are wiped.
 Any hard drives that fail are physically destroyed.
 ACE Recycling can provide a serialized list of erased hard drives upon request.
 This service is provided to all commercial clients at no cost.

-Data wiping offers an alternative to physical destruction, thus allowing the hard drive to remain in circulation, reducing electronic waste and carbon emissions.
+Data wiping offers an alternative to physical destruction, allowing the hard drive to remain in circulation, reducing electronic waste and carbon emissions.
 More detailed information on wiping.